bobfp/skooma/README.md

 ## Installation

-the package can be installed
+The package can be installed
 by adding `skooma` to your list of dependencies in `mix.exs`:

 ```elixir